risis-eu/access-control-point/README.md

  * entity : the entity type as defined in the parameters file
  * description : the description of the entity

-For each entity type, their must be a table (or a view) from which the name is the exact entity name.
-Each table must contains a primary field named id.
+For each entity type, there must be a table (or a view) from which the name is the exact entity name.
+Each table must contain a primary field named id.

 * `<entitiy name>` table
  * id : the primary key